Anolis aquaticus: Physiological

-The water anole is unique in that it is able to stay underwater for long periods of time – a behavior that is described as "scuba diving."
+The water anole is unusual in that it is able to stay underwater for long periods of time – a behavior that is described as "scuba diving".
 Experiments have confirmed that this species has the ability to remain underwater for up to 16 minutes.
 Since these lizards have relatively slow running speeds compared to their predators, it has been hypothesized that these lizards have adapted this "scuba diving" to enable them to avoid predators.
 By submerging themselves underwater for prolonged periods of time, the water anole is able to remain invisible to its predator.
 These lizards often endure extreme hypoxia before returning to the surface if they perceive a predator and compromise their ability for future escape ability.
 It has also been confirmed that many of the insects found in the water anoles' stomachs live primarily underwater.
 The water anoles use this "scuba diving" ability to hunt prey that live underwater and would otherwise be inaccessible to the lizards.
 Therefore, the anoles can escape predators and forage for food with this unique "scuba diving" behavior.

-The reason that these lizards are able to remain submerged for long periods of time is because of their ability to create a bubble of air over heads while underwater.
+The reason that these lizards are able to remain submerged for long periods of time is their ability to create a bubble of air over heads while underwater.
 These anoles are semi-aquatic and when threatened or searching for prey they will jump from trees or rocks into water.
 When submerged, the lizards exhale and form an air bubble on the end of their snouts.
 Researchers have suggested that this species inhales and exhales the oxygen in the air bubble for a lengthy time period - a mechanism that ultimately permits their prolonged submersion.
 Researchers have also measured the oxygen saturation inside the air bubble over time and have found that it decreases with time underwater.
 This suggests the lizards are rebreathing through the air bubble.
 In addition, it has been suggested that the lizard simultaneously uses the air bubble to remove carbon dioxide from its body.
 The inspiration of carbon dioxide shortens the duration of the dive and the air bubble can serve as a way to get rid of waste carbon dioxide.
 Carbon dioxide is highly soluble in water and because the partial pressure of carbon dioxide is much higher in the bubble than in the surrounding water, the carbon dioxide can easily be cleared from the bubble.
 The formation of an air bubble in water anoles is likely facilitated by the highly hydrophobic character of their skin.

+In 2024, the idea that these lizards use air bubbles for rebreathing was empirically tested by applying an emollient to their skin to prevent bubble formation.
+Lizards that could rebreathe normally were able to stay underwater an average 32% longer than those which could not.